JumboCode/bostonathleticsassociation/README.md

-# JumboCode Boston Athletics Association Fall 2016
+# JumboCode Boston Athletics Association Spring 2017

 ## 1. About

-We are the JumboCode team working on a check in system for the Boston Athletics Association (BAA) for Fall 2016 at Tufts University.
+We are the JumboCode team working on a check in system for the Boston Athletics Association (BAA) for Spring 2017 at Tufts University.

 ## 2. Members